Introduction to authentication

 Authentication is the act of confirming a user’s identity, for example, by providing a set of credentials.

-In access management, authentication is tightly coupled with authorization; usually, not only is it important to confirm that a user is who they say they are, but also to ensure that they can only access a subset of information.
+In access management, authentication is tightly coupled with authorization.
+Usually, it is important to confirm that a user is who they say they are, and to ensure that they can access only a subset of information.

 Consider a user who wants to access an online shop.
 As the owner of the shop, you want to ensure the user identity is confirmed (since it is tied to their shipping and email addresses and payment information) and you also want to ensure that they can only access their own information.